gonmf/raycaster/README.md

 ## Installation

 This game uses SDL 2.0 for the graphics.

-First install the development package for your platform: http://wiki.libsdl.org/Installation
+You can find the installation instructions [here](http://wiki.libsdl.org/Installation).

+Remember to install SDL version 2.0, that is Debian package `libsdl2-dev` or brew formula `sdl2` for instance.

 Then compile by running `make` at the root directory.
 To play execute `./raycaster`.

 The game settings are saved in file `local.options`.

+### Caveats

+On macOS, your cursor may behave erratically, or appear on screen (it should be hidden).

+If that's case, try granting the program [accessibility permissions](https://user-images.githubusercontent.com/5512054/147831850-8b8f304f-3615-473e-86c4-ed659e9a21a2.png).

 ## Controls